liuly0322/ics/docs/homework/hw1.md

 Write IEEE floating point representation of $(4.3)_D$.
 If you cannot represent accurately, please try to represent a number which has the closest difference to $(4.3)_D$. **(Actually you may just write the first ten digits of the fractional part.)**

 > Can you try to write code in C language to confirm your correctness?
-(Tips: type `float` in C language follows the rule of IEEE floating)
+(Tips: type `float` in C language follows the rule of 32bit IEEE floating)
+>
+> What if the exponent bits are all 1?
+Search for information about that.

 ## T6